- See: proximal biceps tendonopathy

 - Kinetics of baseball pitching with implications about injury mechanisms.

 - A Cadaveric Model of the Throwing Shoulder: A Possible Etiology of Superior Labrum Anterior-to-Posterior Lesions.

-- Failure of biceps superior labral complex: A cadaveric biomechanical investigation comparing late cocking and early deceleration positions of throwing.
+- Failure of biceps superior labral complex: A biomechanical investigation comparing late cocking and early deceleration positions of throwing.

 - The role of long head of biceps muscle and superior glenoid labrum in anterior stability of the shoulder.

 - Effect of lesions of the superior portion of the glenoid labrum on glenohumeral translation.

 - in 50% of patients, biceps predominately attaches to supraglenoid tubercle where as in other half biceps predominately attaches to superior labrum;